 But Allstate can’t match AAA’s extensive network of non-travel partners.
 Drivers who can consistently take advantage of AAA member discounts with national brands like Best Buy and the UPS Store are likely to get more value with AAA than with an insurance company.

 Pros of AAA Membership

 AAA membership has some clear benefits for drivers and vehicle owners.
 Some of these benefits aren’t available from competitors, like car insurance companies’ in-house motorist service packages.

 - Timely Service in a Variety of Emergencies.
 AAA’s flagship roadside assistance service is available 24/7.
 Whether you’re on a rural highway in the middle of the night or an urban freeway in the middle of rush hour, you can rely on AAA to answer your distress call and dispatch in-network assistance in a timely fashion.

 - Has a Trusted Network of Auto Repair Partners.
 AAA has a trusted network of auto repair facilities that provide 10% discounts ($50 max on jobs worth more than $500) to AAA members.
 That’s a substantial break on the cost of essential or recommended auto repairs.
-Plus, AAA-approved repair providers are required to guarantee their work for two years or 24,000 miles, providing valuable peace of mind for folks who own older vehicles.
+Plus, AAA-approved repair providers must guarantee their work for two years or 24,000 miles, providing valuable peace of mind for folks who own older vehicles.

-Drawbacks of AAA Membership
+Cons of AAA Membership

-However, these services and perks only have value when they’re actually used.
-Many people maintain AAA memberships for the roadside assistance benefit, and rarely or never take advantage of the organization’s other offerings.
+But these services and perks only have value if you use them.
+Many people maintain AAA memberships for the roadside assistance benefit and rarely or never take advantage of the organization’s other offerings.
 For those with unreliable cars, that’s certainly a cost-effective strategy.
 For members with reliable vehicles, it’s not.